Top 10 Health benefits of Lemon - History of Lemon - Lemon Water for Weight loss

 Benefits of drinking lemon water

 Isn’t it amazing that something as simple as lemon water holds many nutritional properties?
 On searching for the benefits of lemon water, we see a list of various health benefits that it provides.
-It is indeed a refreshing drink and here are a few advantages of drinking lemon water.
+It is indeed a refreshing drink and here are a few health benefits of lemon water.

 It goes without saying that lemon water is hydrating.
 No worries if one finds it hard to drink water.
 Adding lemon to hot or cold water can make it more flavoursome and enjoyable to consume.